Public Records Requests

 Search Online Records - Many of our most commonly requested records (such as agendas, minutes, resolutions, and ordinances) are available via our Online Search Tool.

-Submit Online Request (NEW!)- This option allows requesters to electronically submit requests and even view request statuses as the request is processed.
+Submit Online Request (NEW!)- This option allows requesters to electronically submit requests, view request statuses as the request is processed and view previously requested records.

 Mail: 360 S. County Road, Palm Beach, FL 33480